PlasteredCrab/Halo-CR4B-Tool/README.md

 - Halo 5          Models / Textures
 - Halo Infinite   Models / Textures

+Video coming soon to show how to get it setup for these features.

 Tool is currently in Open Beta and is ready for public testing on Halo 3 and ODST objects and levels.
 Reach support coming later as Shader Nodes need to be made.

 Support this tool and other tools I work on by donating a coffee: https://ko-fi.com/plasteredcrab